Part 3 Emblem

 Common Golf Problem/Goal The Core Ignition Solution Cues Phase Action Area

 Problem: Swaying off the ball (losing stability to the outside).
-Solution:the inward vacuum; the core inward; collapsing inward with the lead glute.
+Solution: inward vacuum; core inward; collapse inward with lead glute.
 II.
 Backswing Core, Glute Lead

-Problem:"Casting" or "coming over the top" with the arms.
-Solution:the lead heel forcefully; the upper body; the hips toward the target first.
+Problem: "Casting" or "coming over the top" with the arms.
+Solution: lead heel drives; upper body and hips toward the target first.
 III.
 Transition Glute Lead, Rotation

 Problem: Early Extension (standing up too early, lower back pain).
-Solution:glutes ; the tailbone to the front; to let the core push outward.
+Solution: glutes; tailbone forward; allow core to push outward.
 IV.
 Impact Core, Glute Lead

 Goal: Maximize distance and generate true power.
-Solution:the hips powerfully; the lead leg forcefully; the core with max authority.
+Solution: hips powerfully; lead leg forcefully; core with max authority.
 IV.
 Impact Glute Lead, Core

 Goal: A pain-free, balanced finish that protects the back.
-Solution:that upward squeeze; tall; Allow glutes to support the finish, not the back.
+Solution: upward squeeze; stand tall; allow glutes to support finish, not back.
 V. Finish Glute Lead

 © 2026 Neil Alvarez.
-The Core Secret: One Simple Move for Massive Distance and Dead Aim Putting.
-A Fundamental Golf Ignition System All rights reserved.
+The Golf Swing Ignition.
+The Secret Move for Massive Distance, Power, and Pin-Point Precision.
+A Fundamental Core Doctrine.
+All rights reserved.

 >CODEX SOLUTIONS